-Why you need Windows 10 automatic backup?
+Why create Windows 10 automatic backup?

-How to schedule automatic backup in Windows 10 effectively?
+How to schedule automatic backup in Windows 10 effectively

 Way 1.
 Schedule Windows 10 automatic backup via File History